 Cape Verde was not on my travel radar until I visited in 2020.
 Since prior to my trip I couldn’t find that much about what to truly expect of Cape Verde, I put together a few answers to common questions here.

 Some of the islands (Sal in particular) are known for their all-inclusive resorts, making Cape Verde a great winter beach escape for Europeans especially.

-However, this hides the fact that Cape Verde is amazing for independent travelers as well.
-On the islands that I visited, all the tourism was delightfully small-scale and authentic.
+However, this hides the fact that Cape Verde is amazing for independent travelers or backpackers as well.
+On most of the islands where I spent some time, most of the tourism was delightfully small-scale and authentic.

 Where is Cape Verde?

 Cape Verde is a collection of nine islands off the coast of West Africa.
 It’s about 2 hours further flying south from Europe than the Canary Islands belonging to Spain.